Counting special Lagrangian classes and semistable Mukai vectors for K3 surfaces: Abstract

 \section{Abstract}

-Motivated by the study of growth rate of the number of geodesics in flat surfaces with bounded lengths, we study generalizations of such problems for K3 surfaces.
-In one generalization, we give an upper bound on the asymptotics of the number of irreducible special Lagrangian classes in K3 surfaces with bounded period integrals.
-In another generalization, we give the leading term of the counting function of the number of semistable classes with bounded central charges for generic Bridgeland stability conditions on algebraic K3 surfaces.
+Motivated by the study of the growth rate of the number of geodesics in flat surfaces with bounded lengths, we study generalizations of such problems for K3 surfaces.
+In one generalization, we give a result regarding the upper bound on the asymptotics of the number of classes of irreducible special Lagrangians in K3 surfaces with bounded period integrals.
+In another generalization, we give the exact leading term in the asymptotics of the number of Mukai vectors of semistable coherent sheaves on algebraic K3 surfaces with bounded central charges, with respect to generic Bridgeland stability conditions.